 Cognitive behavioural therapy (CBT)

 The good news is that CBT can alleviate low mood and anxiety which arise as a result of the menopause, and now we realise CBT can also improve hot flushes and sweats.
 The North American Menopause Society (NAMS) recommends a CBT approach that combines relaxation techniques, sleep hygiene and learning to take positive healthy attitude to a menopause challenge.
 CBT is now a recommended treatment option for anxiety experienced during the peri and post-menopause.
 A CBT approach which is theory based can improve hot flush perception and reduce stress and sleep problems.
 There are two-way interactions between mood and hot flushes as 10% of women are more likely to be depressed during the menopause.
-There is a fact sheet (written by Professor Myra Hunter, Kings College London) on the Women’s Health Concern website which provides guidance on cognitive behavioural therapy almost in a self-help format for women to access directly
+A fact sheet (written by Professor Myra Hunter, Kings College London) on the Women’s Health Concern website provides guidance on cognitive behavioural therapy in a self-help format for women to access directly.

 Guidelines recommend that you look for the THR logo standing for traditional herbal medicines.
 These products have been approved and you can be sure that the product has the correct dosage, is of high quality and has suitable product information.
 The NICE guidelines also recommend that many available herbal medicines have unpredictable dose and purity and some herbal medicines have significant drug interactions.

 This North American traditional herb can help hot flushes although not as well as HRT.
 Black cohosh does not help with anxiety or low mood, but black cohosh can interact with other medicines and there are unknown risks regarding safety.

 St John’s Wort: